Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?
 A couple of suggestions:

 * Offering a reduction in price for loyal customers.
-Directly comparing the average retention period after the reduction compared to the orriginal retention would indicate whether or not this works.
+Directly comparing the average retention period after the reduction compared to the original retention would indicate whether or not this works.
 * At the point where customers usually churn an email could be sent to help engage the customer again.
-We could see if that increases the average time people stay with the subscriotion.
+We could see if that increases the average time people stay with the subscription.
-* Maybe offereing an upgrade for a reduced price could pursuade customers to stay if offered at the right time.
+* Maybe offering an upgrade for a reduced price could persuade customers to stay if offered at the right time.
 Take up of this offer could indicate whether of not it has worked.